Ready to relax? Let’s talk about creating calm with color!

 We have more great tips from Fawn Chang, Director, Color Certification, PP&G, who brought the program to Exciting Windows.
 (If you missed Part I, go check it out first!)

-Pick one color, and then use variations of it.
+Simply pick one color, and then use variations of it!

 Read Neutral Design Doesn’t Have to be Boring to see some of our favorite monochromatic color designs.